AppleGamer22/applegamer22.github.io/content/posts/congo.md

 * Recent posts from the blog are shown in the homepage
 * The homepage is rendered as profile configuration
 * A table of contents is shown for every [list page](https://gohugo.io/templates/lists/)
-* Dark/light mode appearance switch is shown at the footer

 ```yaml
 params: